bollu/polymage/README.md

 Sandybridge) used for experiments in the ASPLOS 2015 paper for all of the benchmarks -- these are
 sufficient if one is purely interested in a final performance comparison without any tweaking/tuning:
 https://github.com/bondhugula/polymage-benchmarks

+**LICENSE**

+PolyMage is available under the Apache License, version 2.0.
+Please see the LICENSE file for details.